audaciaconsulting/Audacia.Auth/openiddict/README.md

 ### Additional Claims Provider

 The `IAdditionalClaimsProvider<TUser>` interface is designed to provide claims that should be added to tokens based on the information present in the authenticated user (i.e. in the `TUser` instance).
-This can be done by either:
+This can be done by implementing the `IAdditionalClaimsProvider<TUser>` interface.
-- Deriving from the `DefaultAdditionalClaimsProvider<TUser>` base class and overriding the `CustomClaimFactories` property
-- Implementing the `IAdditionalClaimsProvider<TUser>` interface (if you don't want the claims that `DefaultAdditionalClaimsProvider<TUser>` adds, which is currently just `email`)

 ### Profile Service